brandonweeks/draft-bweeks-acme-device-attest/draft-bweeks-acme-device-attest.md

 --- back

 # Enterprise PKI
-ACME was originally originally envisioned for issuing certificates in the Web PKI, however this extention will primarily be usedful in enterprise PKI.
-The subsection below cover some operational considerations for an ACME-based enterprise CA.
+ACME was originally envisioned for issuing certificates in the Web PKI, however this extension will primarily be useful in enterprise PKI.
+The subsection below covers some operational considerations for an ACME-based enterprise CA.

 ## External Account Binding
-An enterprise CA likely only wants to recieve requests from authorized devices.
+An enterprise CA likely only wants to receive requests from authorized devices.
 It is RECOMMENDED that the server require a value for the "externalAccountBinding" field to be present in "newAccount" requests.

-If an enterprise CA desires to limit the number of certificate that can be requested with a given account, including limiting an account to a single certificate.
+If an enterprise CA desires to limit the number of certificates that can be requested with a given account, including limiting an account to a single certificate.
 After the desired number of certificates have been issued to an account, the server MAY revoke the account as described in Section 7.1.2 of {{RFC8555}}.

 # Acknowledgments
 {:numbered="false"}